drschatz/cs-128-live-web/syllabus/syllabus.md

 # Collaboration Policy

 Below are the definitions of the two collaboration policies I have for various components.
-Going against these policies is a violation of acedemic integrity.
+Going against these policies is a violation of academic integrity.
 Please note it is also against the academic integrity policy to try and circumvent the autograder.

 ## Limited Collaboration Allowed